marconetto/2024hpcsummitv1/batchazureportal/paralleljob/README2.md

    ## Create a storage account

-   1. In Azure portal, Go to Home.
+   1. In Azure portal, go to Home.
    2. Search for storage accounts, and create new.
    3. Use the resource group created in the previous section.
    4. Name the new account as "yourinitials"hpcbatchdemostorageaccnt.